mattmakai/fullstackpython.com/source/content/pages/05-data/08-peewee.markdown

 [2005 for SQLAlchemy](https://github.com/zzzeek/sqlalchemy/commit/ec052c6a1f1fb0236bd367c510d82f076cb67bc9).
 The project is still over five years old though and matured substantially in development during that time.
-However, there are typically less resources and examples available to demonstrate how to use Peewee in your projects.
+However, there are typically less resources and examples available to demonstrate how to use Peewee in your projects than some other ORMs that have been around for a longer period of time.

 Many of the best resources come from the project's author, Charles Leifer, on his blog and on the official site.
 There are also hundreds of questions answered on the